MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 **`vmsAdminPassword`** - **Password**<br>
 `string`.
 Required when `Destination = AzureVMs`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The administrator password of the VMs. <br>It can accept variable defined in build or release pipelines as '$(passwordVariable)'. <br>You may mark variable as 'secret' to secure it.
+Provide the password for the `Admin Login` parameter.

+To find the variable, locate the `Admin Login` parameter.
+Select the padlock icon for a variable defined in the `Variables` tab to protect the value and insert the variable name here.
 <!-- :::editable-content-end::: -->
 <br>